Ensemble Etiquette

 ### Preparation

-- **Contribute towards the scheduling and effectiveness of sectional rehearsals whenever necessary.**
+- **Contribute to scheduling sectionals whenever necessary.**

 ### Rehearsal Etiquette

-- Talking during rehearsals should pertain only to immediate ensemble requirements.
+- Talk only about immediate ensemble requirements.

-- Do not leave mallet and instrument needs it to memory.
+- Do not trust memory.

 ### Mentality

-- **Bring a positive attitude and be prepared for criticism**
+- **Bring a positive attitude and be prepared for criticism.**

 ## Large Ensemble